Agentic workflows with LangChain4j

 # quarkus.langchain4j.memory.window-size=20

-• Unit-test your agent interface by injecting it directly and calling the method (mock the provider if you want speed/consistency).
+• Unit-test your agent interface by injecting it directly and calling the method (mock the provider if you want speed or deterministic outputs).

-• For end-to-end tests, run quarkus:dev (or use Testcontainers) with your chosen provider.
+• For end-to-end tests, run quarkus:dev (or use Testcontainers) with your chosen provider and exercise the HTTP endpoints or messaging entry points.

 Troubleshooting

-• Output doesn’t parse as expected – tighten your @SystemMessage contract and validate in a small unit test; then use outputAs(…) to normalize.
+• Output does not parse as expected – tighten your @SystemMessage contract and validate it in a small unit test; then use outputAs(…) to normalize the result into a stable shape.

-• Prompt drift – keep @UserMessage minimal, compute heavy strings in Java, and feed only what’s needed via inputFrom(…).
+• Prompt drift – keep @UserMessage minimal, compute heavy strings in Java, and feed only what is needed via inputFrom(…).

-• Latency/cost – export narrow fields (exportAs) and cache intermediate results in your workflow data.
+• Latency or cost – export narrow fields (exportAs(…)) and cache intermediate results in your workflow data.

-• Memory – if the provider keeps chat history, ensure you pass a stable @MemoryId (e.g., your workflow instance id) or turn memory off for deterministic runs.
+• Memory issues – if the provider keeps chat history, ensure you pass a stable @MemoryId (for example, your workflow instance id) or turn memory off for deterministic runs.

 See also